NITDgpOS/cat-forum/README.markdown

 It is written in Ruby on Rails and uses Bootstrap for UI design.
 We use `haml` as our HTML templating engine.
 Some legacy templates are written in simple HTML (PR please!).
 Please use HAML while writing template code.
 You can learn HAML from the [HAML Tutorial](http://haml.info/tutorial.html) or [HAML documentation](http://haml.info/docs/yardoc/file.REFERENCE.html).
 Some key features of CAT-Forum include:

-* Posting and editing threads.
-We are using in place editing using the `best_in_place` gem
+* Posting and editing threads
+* Replying to threads
-* An upvoting and commenting system
+* An upvoting and flagging system
 * User reputation system
 * User profile and activity tracking using `public_activity` gem
 * User login and authentication using `devise` gem and facebook login using `omniauth-facebook`